 With the loss of muscle mass comes the loss of strength and power.
 A person’s balance, mobility and functionality are also compromised.
 Strength appears to peak between the ages of 25 and 35 and is maintained or slightly lower between ages 40 and 59 and then declines by 12-14 percent per decade after 50 years of age, according to research published by Doherty in 2001.

 Each week of the TBC30 Plan includes days where you work specifically on either strength, a plank challenge, or interval-based cardio.
 You will exercise three days and then take the fourth day off and continue this format throughout the four weeks (see below).
 Every fourth day should be used as a recovery day.
-Try to find time for massage if possible and buy yourself a foam roller and use it before/after each session.
+Try to find time for massage if possible and buy yourself a foam roller and use it before or after each session.
 You can visit Perform Better for the product.

 |Add 500 to 1,000 steps each week.||15:00||15:00||15:00|